-Place the spinach, almonds and garlic in the food processor and pulse until it becomes a paste.
+Place the basil, pine nuts and garlic in the food processor and pulse until it becomes a paste.

 Add the tomatoes and process until the mixture becomes creamy.
 Add salt & pepper to taste.